-Surface mining is an operation that involves the recovery of shallow coal deposits from the ground through the removal of overlying rock by excavators and dumptrucks.
-We would typically work to depths of 50m to 100m.
+Quarrying or surface mineral extraction is an operation that involves the recovery of shallow mineral deposits from the ground through the removal of overlying rock by excavators and dump trucks.

-Our mining engineers carefully design sites to ensure maximum coal recovery with minimum disruption, which means that, where possible, our sites are worked in a phased way to minimise the site area being worked at any one time.
+- Sites are carefully designed to ensure maximum mineral recovery with minimum disruption and where possible, our sites are worked in a phased way to minimise the site area being worked at any one time.

-The first part of the process is to remove the soils.
-The top soil and sub soil is segregated, removed and placed in mounds around the site.
-These mounds act as a visual and noise barrier to the work to being undertaken.
+- Once the working area has been fenced, the first part of the process is to lift the soils.
+The top soil and sub soil is separately lifted and placed in mounds around the perimeter of the site.
+The mounds are then seeded to grass.
+These mounds, called baffle mounds, act as a visual screen and noise barrier to minimise the impact of the work to being undertaken.

-The next stage in the process is to excavate down to the coal seams.
-The material above and between the coal seams is known as overburden and consists of rock which is predominantly shale, mudstone and sandstone.
+- The next stage in the process is to excavate down to the minerals such as brick shales, clays, stone and aggregates.
+The material above the minerals is known as overburden and consists of rock which is predominantly shale, mudstone and sandstone.

-As an area is worked and the coal removed, it is subsequently refilled with the overburden from the next area.
-This process is repeated until all the coal has been recovered, at which stage the final void is backfilled using the material stored in the overburden mound.
+- As an area is worked and the minerals are removed, it is subsequently refilled with the overburden from the next area.
+This process is repeated until all the minerals have been recovered, at which stage the final void (or hole) is “backfilled” using the material stored in the overburden mound.

-The soils are then replaced on to the site and restoration is undertaken.
+- The soils are then replaced on to the site and restoration and landscaping is undertaken.